-We invite primary school classes to be part of Boorna Waanginy: The Trees Speak, PIAF 2017’s spectacular opening event, to learn more about this land that we all share.
+We invite all Western Australians to be part of Boorna Waanginy: The Trees Speak, PIAF 2017’s spectacular opening event, to learn more about this land that we all share.

-The south-west of Australia is one of the most extraordinary and under threat areas of biodiversity in the world.
-Boorna Waanginy: The Trees Speak celebrates this fragile and complex environment through science and Noongar culture, considering how both perspectives can work together to preserve our natural world.
+The south-west of Australia is one of the most extraordinary and threatened areas of biodiversity in the world.
+Boorna Waanginy: The Trees Speak celebrates this fragile and complex environment through Western science and Noongar culture, considering how both perspectives can work together to preserve our natural world.

-As part of Seeds of Change we’re asking primary school classes throughout Western Australia to become guardians of a totem, just one of the 180,000 species with which we share our environment.
+As part of Seeds of Change we’re asking you to become guardian of a totem, just one of the 180,000 species with which we share our environment.

-To celebrate their totem and its special place in our world, each student will create a glowing seedpod to feature in a stunning collective artwork across the contours of Yorkas Nynning, The Pioneer Women’s Memorial slope at Kings Park.
-Each seedpod will sit with 2,000 other seeds of change at the culmination of Boorna Waanginy: The Trees Speak, as a glowing illustration of the interconnectivity and biodiversity of species from the south west.
+To celebrate your totem and its special place in our world, we invite you to create a seedpod to feature in a stunning collective artwork across the contours of Yorkas Nynning, The Pioneer Women’s Memorial slope at Kings Park.
+Each seedpod will sit with 2,000 other glowing seeds of change at the culmination of Boorna Waanginy: The Trees Speak, as an illustration of the interconnectivity and biodiversity of species from the south west.

 Please deliver your seedpods to the Perth International Arts Festival office by Friday 27 January, 2017.
 If you choose to gather a group and create more than 20 Seedpods, we can collect them for you.
 Please call 08 6488 2000 to arrange a pick up.